rsksmart/covalent-docs/content/en/docs/networks/evmos.md

 <Aside>

-All __Class A__ endpoints are supported for the HECO mainnet and the HECO testnet.
+All __Class A__ endpoints are supported for the EVMOS mainnet and the EVMOS testnet.
 You can query either network via the unified API by changing the `chainId`.

 </Aside>